bitrise-io/devcenter/_articles/jp/troubleshooting/resetting-your-password.md

 6. Once your password has been changed, click **Log in** to access our login page again.
 7. Add your **Username** and new **Password** to log into your Bitrise Dashboard.

-Please note that you can always change your password along with other account details in your **Account settings**.
+Please note that you can always change your password along with other account details in your **Profile settings**.

 ## Issues with logging in